Host Configuration Chargeback

 The report analyzes hardware CPU, memory, storage capacities and their cost to calculate the cost of resources allocated to VMs.
 The cost of resources allocated to a VM is calculated based on VM configuration: the amount of vCPU, vRAM and storage resources provisioned to a VM.

-- Summary Information section includes details on the number of hosts, datastores and VMs, average cost of physical and virtual resources (processor core/ virtual CPU, memory GB, storage TB), and total hardware cost.
+- Number of hosts, datastores and VMs, average costs of physical and virtual resources (processor core, virtual CPU, memory GB, storage TB), and total hardware cost.

-- Cost Distribution chart shows the cost of hardware CPU, memory and storage resources.
+- The Cost Distribution chart shows the cost of hardware CPU, memory and storage resources.

-- VM Power Status chart shows the number of running and powered-off VMs.
+- The VM Power Status chart shows the number of running and powered-off VMs.

 The Details tables provide information on physical CPU, memory and storage capacities, amount of provisioned vCPU, vRAM and storage resources, and the cost of these resources.
 If you choose to calculate VM cost in the report parameters, the report also provides analysis of VM configuration cost in terms of vCPU, vRAM, storage and the total VM cost.

 - Infrastructure objects: defines a list of virtual infrastructure level and its sub-components to analyze in the report.

 - Calculate host costs based on: defines how host costs will be calculated in the report.
 You can select one of the following options:

 - Total host cost — defines the total cost of CPU and memory hardware resources for all hosts included in the report, in the selected currency.